-At the end of Term 1, we had the opportunity to go to the Easter Show with our class!
-We also get to go to the
+At the end of Term 1, we had the opportunity to the qo to Easter Show with our class!
+We also get to the qo to

 Sydney Tower Restaurant in Year 10.

 Choosing Food Technology as your elective will give you the opportunity to have fun with friends, learn delectable new recipes and learn about all things food related.
 You will find yourself going home and making these recipes for your family, showing them, you CAN actually cook!